Shoplifter / Hrafnhildur Arnardóttir

 Exhibition 4/4 - 6/9 2020

-Nervescape IX is a site-specific installation by the internationally renowned Icelandic artist Hrafnhildur Arnardóttir / Shoplifter.
-The exhibition marks the first solo presentation of the artist in Denmark and can be experienced at Nordatlantens Brygge (The North Atlantic House) from April 3 to September 6, 2020.
+Step inside and experience Nervescape IX, a stunning site-specific installation by the internationally renowned Icelandic artist Shoplifter / Hrafnhildur Arnardóttir.
+The exhibition marks the first solo presentation of the artist in Denmark.

-The exhibition is the ninth iteration of Shoplifter´s series of site-specific work called Nervescape that has been installed internationally in the last decade.
-The work is a large-scale experiential installation, constructed entirely out of multi colored synthetic hair that will hang from floor to ceiling in detailed configurations by the artist.
+The exhibition is the ninth iteration of Shoplifter´s series of site-specific work called Nervescape, installed internationally in the past decade.
+The work is a large-scale installation, constructed entirely out of multi colored synthetic hair hanging from floor to ceiling in detailed configurations by the artist.